NCAS-CMS/cms-website/pages/puma2.md

 ### 2. Apply for an account

 You need to request a PUMA2 account through SAFE.
 If you don't already have an ARCHER2 account, follow [these instructions first](https://docs.archer2.ac.uk/quick-start/quickstart-users/#request-an-account-on-archer).
+When asked to *“Select correct project group”* select: **n02 - NCAS (National Centre for Atmospheric Science)** from the drop down list.

 To request a PUMA2 account.
 * Login to [SAFE](https://safe.epcc.ed.ac.uk/)